-We design \toolname{} by introducing domain knowledge with two answers \textbf{A1} and \textbf{A2} to overcome these two challenges.
-Our fundamental concept is that introducing inter-functional domain knowledge will helps \toolname{} achieve greater precision combined the intra-functional semantic knowledge deep learning model learned. \toolname{} consists of three module: \textbf{1)} domain knowledge-based (DK-based) pre-filtration, \textbf{2)} deep learning-based (DL-based) similarity detection, and \textbf{3)} DK-based re-ranking, among them DL-based similarity detection is basically based on \methodname{Asteria}.
-Domain knowledge is fully exploited for different purpose in DK-based pre-filtration and re-ranking.
+We design \toolname{} by introducing domain knowledge as two answers, \textbf{A1} and \textbf{A2} to overcome these two challenges.
+Our fundamental concept is that introducing inter-functional domain knowledge will helps \toolname{} achieve greater precision combined the intra-functional semantic knowledge deep learning model learned. \toolname{} consists of three modules: \textbf{1)} domain knowledge-based (DK-based) pre-filtration, \textbf{2)} deep learning-based (DL-based) similarity detection, and \textbf{3)} DK-based re-ranking, among them DL-based similarity detection is basically based on \methodname{Asteria}.
+Domain knowledge is fully exploited for different purposes in DK-based pre-filtration and re-ranking.
 In pre-filtration module, \toolname{} aims to skip as many as possible non-homologous function by comparing lightweight robust features (\textbf{A1}).
-Meanwhile, the filtration is required to retain all homologous functions.
-To this end, we conduct a preliminary study into the filtering efficacy of several lightweight function features.
-According findings of the study, we propose a novel algorithm that successfully employ three distinct function features in the filter.
-In re-ranking module, \toolname{} confirms the homology of functions by comparing call relationships (\textbf{A2}), based on the assumption that functions designed for distinct purposes have different call relationships.
+Meanwhile, filtration is required to retain all homologous functions.
+To this end, we conducted a preliminary study into the filtering performance of several lightweight function features.
+According to the findings of the study, we propose a novel algorithm that successfully employs three distinct function features in the filter.
+In the re-ranking module, \toolname{} confirms the homology of functions by comparing call relationships (\textbf{A2}), based on the assumption that functions designed for distinct purposes have different call relationships.